Guide to French Inheritance Laws and Taxes

 If you do not purchase en tontine, then there are other options available to you.

-Perhaps a better procedure is to each make out a will, on which no gifts tax would be payable, and which can later be changed, if you so wished.
+Perhaps a better procedure is to each make out a Will, on which no gifts tax would be payable, and which can later be changed, if you so wished.
+You can elect through a Will to adopt the inheritance laws (but not taxes) of your nationality.

 It is possible in the terms of a will to provide that the surviving civil partner retains a right to remain in the home for the remainder of their life, a process called l'attribution préférentielle du logement familial.
 This is only available to those in a civil partnership.